Haloshs123/ses307-analysis/README.md

 /Working Data contains the temporary data files used and updated during analysis.
 Setting config recovery_mode to True will cause the scripts to use the temporary data file instead of the raw data file--mainly useful to continue/recover data if a script exits during runtime.

 /Outout Data contains data files that are saved during analysis.
-By default, the pipeline does not save it's analysis data.
+By default, the pipeline does not save it's analysis data, so this is usually for comparing data output while testing pipelines with "pandas implimentation.py"